Wordler-Team/.github/README.md

+# Wordler
-# "The Wordler knows the power of words, and the danger of their silence..."
+### "The Wordler knows the power of words, and the danger of their silence..."

 Wordler is a fun and challenging bot based on the popular word game, Wordle!